Second Era of Northern Domination: Eastern Han dynasty

-After suppressed the Trưng sisters in 44 AD, Ma Yuan continued his crackdown on the Lac Viet resistance and their society.
+After suppressing the Trưng sisters in 43 AD, Ma Yuan continued his crackdown on the Lac Viet resistance and their society.
 Lac lords who had joined the Trung sisters, who had submitted or surrendered to Ma Yuan would be spared, those who disobeyed were beheaded.
-Direct imperial government now was imposed on the region for the first time.
+Direct imperial government now was imposed on the region for the first time, and Ma Yuan was appointed as Jiaozhi's governor.
 Some of 20,000 Chinese soldiers had settled in northern Vietnam to help rebuild the Han administration, living along with around 900,000 local people.
-By the second and third century, local sites and artifacts often contain both Viet and Han styles, include Han-style tomb bricks and Dong Son artifacts such as bronze drums.
-Chopsticks, paper, writing brushes, the concept of household, tomb,... were introduced into indigenous society (presumably included Vietic speakers) during the Western Han or Eastern Han period.
-Although had adjusted local cultures, the Chinese didn't force the locals to adopt Chinese life style.
-From the Han to the Tang, Imperial Chinese had supported for the political alliances with the locally based elite–the local chiefs–which were powerful and wealthy.
-The Chinese court often gave them official positions in order to obtain profits from them.
+By the second and third century, local sites and artifacts often contain both Yue and Han styles, include Han-style tomb bricks and Dong Son artifacts such as bronze drums.
+Evidence from early Chinese loanwords in Vietnamese suggests that Chinese household and agricultural objects, Chinese-style marriage and burial practices, practices of literacy, Iron-Age metals, and aspects of other Chinese-style cultural domains were introduced into indigenous society in the Eastern Han era or earlier.
+Although the Yue had adjusted local cultures, the Han Chinese didn't force the locals to adopt Chinese customs.
+From the Han to the Tang era, Imperial Chinese had supported for the political alliances with the locally based Yue political elite, many of which were powerful and wealthy chieftains.
+The Chinese court often gave them official positions in order to extract profits from them.

+After governing Jiaozhi for 3 years, Ma Yuan was recalled in the year 45.
+During emperor Ming era, Rinan then Jiuzhen were governed by Li Shan who was well known for his benevolent rule.
+Li Shan was then appointed governor of Jiuzhen, while the governorship of Jiaozhi was succeeded by Zhang Hui.
+Zhang Hui was later prosecuted for corruption and expelled.
+His property was confiscated and transferred to the state treasury.
+Although the exact date is not clearly stated, it can be inferred from the historical source An Nam Chí Lược that Hu Gong succeeded Zhang Hui as governor of Jiaozhi, during the reign of emperor Zhang.
+However Hu Gong assumed the position of commandant of Jiaozhi (Vietnamese: Đô úy Giao Chỉ), instead of governor.
+Historical source such as An Nam Chí Lược and Đại Việt sử ký toàn thư contain no records about Jiaozhi from the reign of emperor Zhang in 75 AD to the 130s AD under emperor Shun.
+However, based on Việt Nam: a history from earliest time to the present, in 100, Cham people in Xianglin (Tượng Lâm) county (near modern-day Huế) revolted against the Han rule due to high taxes.
+The Cham plundered and burned down the Han centers.
+The Han respond by putting down the rebellion, executed their leaders and granting Xianglin a two-year tax respite.